0x4337/0x4337/README.md

 - Modern Design
 - Hitting my GPT-4 daily limit

+I've forgotten 95% of the skills listed above.

+### One More Skill
-I've forgotten 95% of the skills listed above but I know I can learn, re-learn and pickup anything and everything necessary.
+- ability to learn, __re-learn__ and pickup anything and everything necessary.

 ## Connect with me: